Wānaka: Golf course

-Tititea/Mt Aspiring national park visitor centre
+Tititea/Mount Aspiring National Park visitor centre

-The Tititea/Mt Aspiring national park visitor centre is located on the corner of Ardmore St and Ballentyne Rd.
+The Tititea/Mount Aspiring National Park visitor centre is located on the corner of Ardmore St and Ballentyne Rd.
 It provides advice about walking and hiking in the national park and information about the huts, campsites, weather and heritage sites.
 There is also a small museum display of the history, fauna and flora of the national park within the visitor centre.